AhoyISki/duat/book/src/quick-settings/prelude.md

     opts.logs.height = 8.0;
     // Is ignored when the side is Above or Below. opts.logs.width = 50.0;
-    // Wether to show the source of the message (on the default fmt). opts.logs.show_source = true;

     // Hook enabling/disabling options
     // Enables the default BufferOpts parser.